axoflow/axosyslog-core-docs/content/docs/chapter-log-statistics/log-statistics-description/_index.md

 `suppressed`: The number of suppressed messages (if the `suppress()` feature is enabled).

 `written`: The number of messages successfully delivered to the destination.
 This value is calculated from other counters: `written = processed - queued - dropped`.
-That is, the number of messages {{% productparam "abbrev" %}} passed to the destination driver (processed) minus the number of messages that are still in the output queue of the destination driver (queued) and the number of messages dropped because of an error (dropped, for example, because {{% productparam "abbrev" %}} could not deliver the message to the destination and exceeded the number of retries).
+That is, the number of messages {{% param "product.abbrev" %}} passed to the destination driver (processed) minus the number of messages that are still in the output queue of the destination driver (queued) and the number of messages dropped because of an error (dropped, for example, because {{% param "product.abbrev" %}} could not deliver the message to the destination and exceeded the number of retries).

 {{% include-headless "chunk/para-metrics-calculated-reset.md" %}}

 {{% alert title="Note" color="info" %}}

-Consider that for {{% productparam "abbrev" %}} version 3.36, the following statistics counters are only supported for the `http()` destination, or the `http()` destination and all `network()` sources and destinations, and all `file()` sources and destinations, respectively:
+Consider that for {{% param "product.abbrev" %}} version 3.36, the following statistics counters are only supported for the `http()` destination, or the `http()` destination and all `network()` sources and destinations, and all `file()` sources and destinations, respectively:

   - `msg_size_max`